 Off The Track:

-– Perform a timed fartlek of 5-1-4-1-3-1-2-1-1-1 minute repetitions.
-Run the non-bolded reps (5-4-3-2-1) at 5K race effort, jogging for half the time of the last interval you completed as recovery.
-Run the bolded 1-minute repetitions at 10-15 seconds per mile faster than 5K race effort.
+— Perform a timed fartlek of 5-1-4-1-3-1-2-1-1-1 minute repetitions.
+Run the non-bolded reps (5-4-3-2-1) at 5K-10K race effort, jogging for half the time of the last interval you completed as recovery, so 2:30 jogging after the 5-minute intervals, 2 minutes after the 4-minute interval, etc. Run the bolded 1-minute repetitions at 10-15 seconds per mile faster than 5K-10K race effort.
 Follow the faster 1-minute reps with 3 minutes of easy jogging before moving on to the next rep.

 — Cool down with 15-20 minutes of easy jogging.